silvncr/qrs/README.md

 > $ qrs --help
 > ```
 >
 > Shortcuts and help messages are only available when running the program from the command line.
-When using the library, you must pass the full setting name as a key in a `dict`.

 ---